Alfrēds Kalniņš: Monuments

-Oeuvre
+Compositions

 Kalniņš was a very prolific composer, who wrote hundreds of songs, both for solo voice with piano accompaniment and for choir.
-Of his six cantatas the best known is Jūra (‘The Sea’).
+Of his six cantatas the best known is Jūra (‘The Sea’), and numerous organ works.

 In 1918 Kalniņš started working on his most famous piece of music, the opera Baņuta, which went into premiere in 1920 in Riga.
 It is the first opera with a libretto in Latvian.
 When Kalniņš lived in New York, he rewrote a big part of its music.
 This version of the opera was performed for the first time in 1937.
 In 1940, under Soviet rule, Kalniņš had to change the end of the opera.
 In the original version the principal person Baņuta and her lover Vižuts commit suicide; now the opera got a happy end.
 On 5 June 1982 the opera was performed for the first time in the West, namely in New York.
 This production was based on the 1937 version.
 The 1940 version has not been performed since.
 The opera has always remained popular, especially in Latvia, and is still performed from time to time.

 Kalniņš’s second opera Salinieki (‘The island dwellers’, 1926) is lesser known.

 Moreover, he composed a ballet, Staburags, an orchestral suite and pieces for organ and piano.